-Standalone library schema developers must include the auxiliary schema classes from the standard HED schema including the schema attributes, unit classes, unit modifiers, value classes, and schema properties.
-No changes should be made to these sections since HED tools support the special auxiliary classes from the standard schema, but in general do not support special handling of added classes beyond basic verification.
+In general, library schema developers should include the auxiliary schema classes from the standard HED schema: the schema attributes, unit classes, unit modifiers, value classes, and schema properties.
+The HED tools support these auxiliary classes but in general would not support special handling of added classes beyond basic verification.

-If your application requires schema classes that are not available in the standard HED schema and would like these classes to be supported, please make a request using the issues forum of the hed-schemas GitHub repository.
+If your application requires schema classes that are not available in the standard HED schema and would like these classes to be supported, please make a request using the HED examples issues forum.